-The more widespread of the two noxious daisies in Summit and Park counties is the chamomile daisy, also known as mayweed or scentless daisy (Tripleurospermum inodorum syn.
-Matricaria inodora, M. perforata).
+The more widespread of the two noxious daisies in Summit and Park counties is the chamomile daisy, also known as mayweed or scentless daisy (Tripleurospermum perforatum).
 My friend Nick, who is a landscaper, calls it “crazy daisy.”
 The crazy daisy has classic daisy flowers with a yellow center and white petals (ray florets).
 The leaves are frilly or finely divided and quite emerald green when young.
 After the rosette stage, they bolt tall and proud on sturdy stems, attended by fuzzy leaves.

 “All parts are edible except mature roots,” Cattail Bob Seebeck writes of the crazy daisy in his Survival Plants textbook (2012), though he recommends against the roots due to toughness.
 I have nibbled the greens many times in the hopes of finding some superb use for this invasive species.
 To this day, however, I find them impossibly bitter at all stages of development, even pickled.
 The flowers are okay, however.

-Chamomile daisies are found in pretty much any and all disturbed locations up here, particularly roadsides and recent past construction projects.
-They are quite pernicious and pushy, navigating their way into many landscapes, though they do serve a role in adding biomass to lands laid bare by human hand.
+Chamomile daisies are found in pretty much any and all disturbed locations up here, particularly roadsides and recent construction projects.
+They are quite pernicious and pushy, navigating their way into many landscapes, though they do serve roles in adding biomass to lands laid bare by human hand, and providing for pollinators.

 You might notice chamomile daisies that have been sprayed with herbicides.
 This year for the first time we had some in front of the college where I teach.
 The sprayed daisies are unmistakable in their various stages of torture and death, hues ranging from green to brown and white as their stems curl grotesquely inward upon themselves.
 These should not be eaten for obvious reasons.
 The State of Colorado mandates control of chamomile daisy and other “noxious weeds” deemed harmful to agriculture, ranchland, or native ecosytems.
 There is a three-tiered list from the worst offenders (List A) to lesser offenders (List C).
 Local counties and towns implement the law in accordance to their own management plans, which generally involve herbicide applications.